 AFTER HOURS CRISIS

-Counseling staff do not provide after hours crisis intervention.
-If you need immediate mental health assessment or care after hours, during weekends or holiday breaks, you may choose from the following options
+SHAC staff members do not provide after hours crisis intervention.
+If you need immediate mental health assessment or care after hours, during weekends or holiday breaks, you may choose from the following options:

 - Contact the Sutter EAP 24/7 line at 800-477-2258.
 Identify yourself as an SMU student.